 Further, in case of Toshiba brand products which businesses are transferred outside Toshiba Group such as home appliances and visual products, we also endeavor to promote information disclosure by sharing product accident information with the companies which businesses have been transferred.

 Recently, owing to the growing concern in case of earthquake, we held a safety campaign, using a trailer caravan to demonstrate how to respond in a situation in an elevator during an earthquake or power failure.
 Since February 2017, a virtual reality (VR) space has been used for a VR caravan to give people hands-on experience of what to do if such a situation arises.
-Some 1,830 people took part in the safety campaign with events using a trailer caravan.
+The event-type safety campaign, using a trailer caravan, was held in four locations in fiscal 2018.

 In order to prevent accidents attributable to the deterioration of home appliances over long-term use, in April 2008, the METI promoted consumer awareness on this issue by distributing nationwide cautionary circulars.
 To further raise awareness on this issue, Toshiba Group distributes cautionary flyers during repair visits, publicizes information on its website and has put in place a call center* to respond to inquiries from customers.
 In April 2009, the Consumer Product Safety Act was revised, and inspection and labeling system for long term use of products was enforced.
 While complying with the requirements under this system, Toshiba Group is providing necessary information to the customers who use its website as well as consultations through the call center*.